odoo/documentation/content/applications/inventory_and_mrp/inventory/management/shipments_deliveries/receipts_delivery_two_steps.rst

    name.

-After confirming the :abbr:`PO (Purchase Order)`, a :guilabel:`Receipt` smart button will appear in the top-right corner of the :abbr:`PO (Purchase Order)` form — click it to reveal the associated receipt.
+After confirming the :abbr:`PO (Purchase Order)`, a :guilabel:`Receipt` smart button will appear in the top of the :abbr:`PO (Purchase Order)` form — click it to reveal the associated receipt.

 .. image:: receipts_delivery_two_steps/two-step-po-receipt.png
    :align: center